 The first jute mill was set up near Kolkata in 1859 at Rishra.
-The factors responsible for the location of jute mills in Hugli basin are
+The factors responsible for the location of jute mills in the Hugli basin are

-- Inexpensive water transport and network of railways, roadways to facilitate movement of raw material to the mills.
+- Inexpensive water transport and network of railways, and roadways to facilitate movement of raw material to the mills.

 - Abundant water supply from nearby rivers for processing raw jute.